-Former Microsoft chief executive Steve Ballmer has step down from the company's board of directors to focus on the LA Clippers franchise he recently bought for a record $2 million and continue teaching.
+Former Microsoft chief executive Steve Ballmer has step down from the company's board of directors to focus on the LA Clippers franchise he recently bought for a record $2 billion and continue teaching.

 In a letter addressed to his successor, Satya Nadella, the 58-year old described Microsoft as "my life's work" and praised its software and innovation, but insisted "it would be impractical" to keep his seat on the board given his new commitments.